 The State Government is committed to helping WA businesses adapt to these changes with a range of advice and support.
 You might also find a lot of useful information relevant to your particular products and services within your own industry networks.

-Read more about WA’s Plan for Plastics to find out more about the changes coming in 2021.
-If you’d like to discuss an issue your business is facing, you might like to get in touch with our small business advisory service.
+If you’d like to discuss this or any other issue your business is facing, you can get in touch with our free business advisory service.